 Install and Initialize¶

-How to Install ServiceX Client
+How to install the ServiceX client

-How to access ServiceX AF dashboard
+How to access the ServiceX Analysis Facility dashboard

 How to authenticate the client with a backend